 Treatment includes the use of doxycyline, which is often used in early Lyme disease.

 Anaplasmosis is an emerging disease in Maine as more cases are being found farther north than in previous years, according to the Maine CDC Legislative Report 2011.
-In the Maine CDC Legislative Report 2012 there were 26 reported cases of Anaplasmosis in Maine in 2011.The 2016 Legislative Report states that the preliminary data shows that there were 186 cases for the 2015 year.
+In the Maine CDC Legislative Report 2012 there were 26 reported cases of Anaplasmosis in Maine in 2011.The 2017 Legislative Report states that the preliminary data shows that there were 373 cases for the 2016 year.
+That is a 100% increase in cases from the previous year.
 That is a very large jump in numbers and should be alarming with increases at this rate.

 Babesia is a piroplasm, or protozoan.
 Babesia microti was originally thought to be the only culprit of this disease, but we now know there are many more forms of piroplasms that can infect humans, and we have no tests for most of them.
 As with Lyme, Babesia may need to be clinically diagnosed.
 The symptoms of Babesia include extreme fatigue, air hunger, aches, fever, chills, sweats (particularly at night), and possibly anemia (affecting the red blood cells).
 Sub-clinical infections are often missed and Babesia can recur after what is thought to be successful treatment.
 Babesia does pose a threat to the blood supply and has been reportedly transmitted during transfusion.
 Babesia is often treated with Azithromycin and Atovaquone, as well as some other antibiotic combinations.
 Babesia is a nationally notifiable disease as of January 1, 2011.
-In the 2016 Legislative Report, it is reported that the count is 55 cases for 2015, which is 13 more than 2014.
+In the 2017 Legislative Report, it is reported that the count is 83 cases for 2016.

 Powassan is a virus that is transmitted through the bite of an infected tick.
 Symptoms include fever, vomiting, headache, weakness, confusion, seizures, and memory loss.
 There is no treatment for Powassan, The 2014 Legislative Lyme Report states that there was one confirmed case in Knox county in 2013.
 That person died within weeks of the infection.
-There were no reported cases of Powassan in 2014 or 2016.
+There was 1 case of Powassan in Maine for 2016, according to the CDC 2017 Legislative Lyme Report.

 Bartonella is appearing more commonly in Lyme patients.
 It is found in ticks, and found in people who have been bitten by a tick, but the transmission has yet to be demonstrated.
 Bartonella is proving to be a more complex and common illness than previously thought.
 Because some Bartonella type illnesses don’t test positive with the usual tests, some physicians refer to this complex of symptoms as “BLO” or Bartonella like organisms.
 The symptoms of Bartonella include neuro-psychiatric symptoms such as increased CNS agitation, anxiety, insomnia, seizures, cognitive defects, and confusion.
 Other symptoms can include gastritis, lower abdominal pain, sore soles in the a.m., tender subcutaneous nodules in the limbs, red rashes, depression, bi-polar like symptoms, and headaches.
 Lymph nodes may be swollen and the throat sore.
 Bartonella is not yet a reportable disease.